 2. pH-Balanced formulation: The conditioner must maintain the integrity of your leather when applied. pH balanced (neutral) solutions are the safest because they have the correct balance of acidity and alkalinity.

 3. Additives, harsh chemicals: Additives and other chemicals are sometimes included in leather conditioners to improve their capabilities.
 These substances may cause adverse reactions to both you and your leather, so keep an eye out for them.

 4. Product limitations: Most manufacturers explicitly disallow you from using their products on certain surfaces (e.g. faux leather and suede).
 Double check to make sure the conditioner is compatible with your leather.

-5. Ease-of-application: Cleaning and conditioning your car should be easy.
-Generally speaking, the best leather conditioners are easy to apply and don’t require exerting a lot of effort.
-User reviews often provide valuable insight into a product’s ease-of-application.
+5. Ease of application: Cleaning and conditioning your car should be easy.
+Generally speaking, good leather conditioners are easy to apply and don’t require exerting a lot of effort.
+User reviews often provide valuable insight into a product’s ease of application.